Care and Recovery After Heart Transplant Surgery

 Anti-rejection medicines help to suppress your immune system from rejecting your new heart but can also decrease the ability to protect you from infections.

-Make sure that you follow good hygiene for preventing infection and ask that any visitors do so as well.
+Make sure that you follow proper hygiene care to prevent infection and ask that any visitors do so as well.

 - Wash your hands often.